cr1tbit/laptop2usb/README.md

 I'm yet to check a couple of things, and will do rev.2:
   * actual maximum current it can handle (it was designed for 8A max, but I doubt it'll survive that for long)
+  * the converter gets super hot right now - is this OK?
+Calculate and document thermal resistance stuff
   * actual efficiency
+  * is the 10 mOhm current-limiting resistor even working?
   * are USB ports wired properly?
 Do android/iOS/raspberry PIs utilize it well enough?
-  * is the 10 mOhm current-limiting resistor even working?
+  * The future is now - add USB C?

 ### Trivia